Health Encyclopedia

 Hepatitis C: Know the Facts

-What do you know about hepatitis C?
-You may be worried about things you’ve heard.
-Read on to learn what’s true about hepatitis C and what’s not.
+Many people don't know the facts about hepatitis C. You may be concerned about things you've heard.
+Read on to learn what's true about the hepatitis C virus (HCV) and what's not.

 • You can still have sex.
-Hepatitis C can be spread through sex, but this does not happen often.
-Using a latex condom every time you have sex helps protect your partner.
-But talk with your partner.
+Hepatitis C can be spread through sex.
+But this is uncommon.
+Your partner is safest if you use a latex condom correctly every time you have sex.
+If you're in a committed relationship, you may not need to change your habits.
+Talk it over with your partner.
 Do what feels right for both of you.

 • Your family members are safe.
-Hepatitis C only spreads through contact with infected blood.
-It's safe to touch, kiss, sneeze, cough, and share food as long as there is no blood.
-Do not share things that might have blood on them, like toothbrushes, razors, or needles.
+Hepatitis C can be spread only through contact with infected blood.
+Touching, kissing, sneezing, coughing, and sharing food are all safe, as long as there is no blood exposure.
+But sharing anything that may have blood on it, like a toothbrush, needles, sharps, or razors, is not.
+Protect yourself by staying away from other people's blood.

 • Most people with hepatitis C don't die of it when treated.

-• You can greatly reduce your chance of having life-threatening liver problems.
-Do not drink alcohol, lose weight if needed, and take other steps to protect your liver.
+• You can greatly reduce your chance of having life-threatening liver problems by not drinking alcohol, losing weight if needed, and taking other steps to protect your liver.

-• In general, breastfeeding with hepatitis C is safe.
-But if you are being treated for hepatitis C, or if your nipples are cracked or bleeding, you should not breastfeed.
+• If you are a woman, you can still breastfeed.
+If you are being treated for hepatitis C, or if your nipples are cracked or bleeding, you should not breastfeed.
+Otherwise, breastfeeding with hepatitis C is safe.

-• You can have hepatitis C and not feel sick.
-Most people who have hepatitis C don’t have obvious symptoms.
+• You can have hepatitis C and not feel ill.
+Most people who have hepatitis C don't have obvious symptoms.
 Severe symptoms are most common in later stages of the disease when cirrhosis develops.
-Because hepatitis C often doesn't cause symptoms, your doctor may recommend a screening test.
+Because hepatitis C often doesn't cause symptoms, experts advise a screening test for all adults 18 years and older.

-• Hepatitis C is 90% curable with treatment.
+• HCV is 90% curable with treatment.
 Talk with your doctor about treatment choices.
 Medicines can be taken by mouth.
 Injections are no longer needed.

-• There is no vaccine for hepatitis C. People who have been cured can get the disease again.
+• There is no vaccine for HCV.
+People who have been cured can get the disease again.

-• Hepatitis C can affect your whole body.
-Talk about any signs of hepatitis C with your doctor.
+• HCV can affect your whole body.
+Talk about any signs of HCV with your doctor.

-• People with hepatitis C may have other health problems.
-These can include diabetes, vascular disease, kidney problems, skin rashes, eye problems, and thyroid disease.
-Hepatitis C can cause these problems or make them worse.
-Talk to a specialist about your risks.
+• Some other conditions can be seen more often in patients with hepatitis C. These include diabetes, vascular disease, kidney problems, skin rash, eye trouble, and thyroid disease.
+Hepatitis C may cause or make these problems worse.
+Talk about these risks with a specialist.

 Online Medical Reviewer: Chris Southard RN